Independent ranking

 The independent GLP-1 comparison site, 2026.

-What makes a GLP-1 comparison site honest
+What a GLP-1 comparison site has to get right

 1. Same criteria for every program.
 If a program scores high on price but you cannot find the price column, the comparison is staged.
 We score pricing transparency, cancellation terms, onboarding, medication options, and member outcomes.
 Ten points each.
 Same rubric for all 25.